-Training on How to Set Up for Instrument Approach
+Training on How to properly Set Up an Instrument Approach

-If you have an airplane with ADSB, you can look at the METAR, and looking the wind information, you can estimate the runway in use.
-If you don’t have ADS B, look at your preflight weather brief.
+If your airplane has ADS-B, you can look at the METAR well ahead of time, and based on the prevailing wind, make an educated guess at the runway in use.
+If you don’t have ADS-B, look at your preflight weather brief.

-How to setup of an Ground Navigation Instrument approachwith FMS/GPS onboard.
+How to set up an Ground Navigation Instrument approach with FMS/GPS onboard.

 - Obtain the weather — write it down.